eyyeung/Binary_Classification_EY/README.md

 * time domain features for accerlerator data - [result_time.csv](/data/output_files/result_time.csv)

-# Jupyter notebooks (contains all the codes, graphs, and models)
+# Instruction
-* Important notebooks:
+## Jupyter notebooks contains all the codes, graphs, and models
 1. Start with [Bar_Crawl_import_initialEDA_featureEngineering.ipynb](/Bar_Crawl_import_initialEDA_featureEngineering.ipynb) - contains all graphs and code used to clean, preprocesse, perform initial EDA, engineer features, and produce the merged dataset used for model building
 2. Go to [Bar_Crawl_finaldataEDA_modelTraining.ipynb](/Bar_Crawl_finaldataEDA_modelTraining.ipynb)-  contains graphs and codes for cleaning up the merged dataset, model building, model selection, and final summary
     * all the models are trained here
 * Extras:
     * [splitting_df_into_smaller_files.ipynb](/splitting_df_into_smaller_files.ipynb) - contains only the code use for splitting files into smaller sections